LindySez | Recipes

 I don't like Gazpacho.

-So I stopped ordering it or thinking about it.
+So I stopped ordering it.

-"I'm not a big fan of Gazpacho," said I.
+"I'm not a big fan," I said.

 Holy cow, do I even know this man?